jedgroev/SGWebsite/lessons/20180515_Research_Data_Management_Christine_Caspar/README.md

 First, Christine Staiger will talk about the Research Data Life Cycle, FAIR principles and how a central RDM system is needed.

-Secondly,Caspar Treijtel will demo the use of FigShare.
+Secondly, Caspar Treijtel will demo the use of FigShare.

 # Going further